-1. Parliamentary authority.
+- (1) Parliamentary authority.
 The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the commission in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the commission may adopt.
 (Res.
-3742, 2017)

-2. Voting.

-- (a) It shall be the responsibility of each commissioner to vote on all questions put for action.
-Commissioners may abstain for any stated reason and shall recuse themselves when appropriate to do so because of the potential of a conflict of interest or because of an actual conflict of interest.
-Commissioners shall announce their reasons for abstaining or recusing themselves from consideration of a matter pursuant to the requirements of these bylaws.
-Abstentions are neither "yeas" nor "nays" and shall not be counted as part of the vote of the commission.
-Commissioners who abstain from the consideration of a matter because of the potential of a conflict of interest or because of an actual conflict of interest shall be subject to rules pertaining to recusal described in Article II, Section 5. - (b) Motion required.
-The commission shall transact its business only by motion made by any commissioner, including the presiding officer, participating in a public meeting.
+3742, 2017) - (2) Voting. - (a) It shall be the responsibility of each commissioner to vote on all questions put for action.
+Commissioners shall recuse themselves when appropriate because of a conflict of interest.
+Commissioners shall announce their reasons for recusing themselves from consideration of a matter pursuant to the requirements of these bylaws.
+Commissioners who do not cast a yes or no vote because of a conflict or potential conflict of interest shall be subject to rules pertaining to recusal described in Article II, Section 5. - (b) Motion required.
+The commission shall transact its business only by motion made by any commissioner during a public meeting, including the presiding officer.
 Motions shall be decided by the vote prescribed by law or these bylaws.
-The decision of

-- the commission shall be announced by the presiding officer.
-Only actions in the form of a motion adopted by the required vote shall be binding on the executive director and staff of the Port of Seattle as actions or decisions of the port commission. - (c) Motions to be seconded.
-Motions shall require a second to be considered, unless exempt from the need for a second by the adopted parliamentary authority or the provisions of these bylaws. - (d) Majority vote.
-In all cases where a majority vote is required for passage of any question, it shall require an affirmative vote of a majority of the commission's membership to pass. - (e) Voting procedure.
+The decision of the commission shall be announced by the presiding officer.
+Only actions in the form of a motion adopted by the required vote shall be binding decisions of the port commission.
+Nonprocedural motions shall be submitted in writing for consideration by the commission.
+Motions of this kind shall include action requests submitted in a commission agenda memorandum that are attached to an approved agenda; commission orders as described in Section 6 of this article; ceremonial proclamations as described in Section 7 of this article; and amendments to main questions documented on forms provided for that purpose.

+- (c) Motions to be seconded.
+Motions shall require a second to be considered, unless exempt from the need for a second by the adopted parliamentary authority or the provisions of these bylaws. - (d) Motions postponed.
+Main motions and any associated subsidiary motions may be postponed to a time certain, postponed indefinitely, or may be tabled.
+Items laid on the table may be taken from the table during the same session or shall be listed as new business, or unfinished business as appropriate, at the next regular meeting. - (e) Majority vote.
+In all cases where a majority vote is required for passage of any question, it shall require an affirmative vote of a majority of the commission's membership to pass. - (f) Voting procedure.
 A vote by voice shall be sufficient for the passage of any matter, provided any commissioner may call for a vote by roll call as described in Article III, Section 8.
-Votes shall be indicated by "yea" for approval or "nay" for objection. - (f) Unanimous consent.
-The commission may act by unanimous consent when it is the presiding officer's opinion that there is general approval for it among commissioners.
-In such cases "yeas" and "nays" need not be called for, provided the presider calls for objections and no objections are voiced.
+Votes shall be indicated by "aye" for approval or "nay" for objection. - (g) Unanimous consent.
+The commission may act by unanimous consent when it is the presiding officer's opinion that there is consensus among commissioners.
+In such cases "ayes" and "nays" need not be called for, provided the presider calls for objections and no objections are voiced.
 Actions taken by unanimous consent are decisions of the commission.
 The outcome of an action taken by unanimous consent shall be announced by the presider and shall be recorded in the minutes as taken "without objection."
 A single objection to action by unanimous consent shall put the question to a voice vote, or, if requested by any commissioner, a roll-call vote.